 Maine Dental Assisting Training and Certification

 This program offers class-based instruction.
-Our classes are held in a working general dental office with a separate lecture area and designated rooms for hands-on instruction.
-Our course is 12 weeks and includes 216 hours of classroom, laboratory and clinical instruction and internship time.
-Evening classes are held Monday through Thursday.
+Our classes are held below a liveworking general dental office with a separate lecture area and designated rooms for hands-on instruction.
+Our course is 6 weeks and includes classroom, laboratory and clinical instruction and externship time.
+Classes are held Monday, Tuesday and Wednesday from 9am-12pm.
 Our goal is to offer a flexible schedule, so you can start training for a career in dental assisting even if you have a full time job.
-New England School Of Dental Assisting students observe and practice a variety of dental procedures as part of the program requirements.
-Your training, practice, and studies will result in a Certificate of Completion.
+New England School Of Dental Assisting students observe and practice a variety of dental procedures as part of the program requirements to make sure you are fully prepared to excel in a live working dental office.

 Students need to be at least 18 years of age.
 We require a high school diploma or G.E.D. to enroll in our dental assisting program.
 If you meet these requirements, we’ll invite you to an interview and tour of the school facilities.

 As a graduate of New England School Of Dental Assisting, you will be able to assist a general dentist in a variety of ways.
 You will be skilled in educating patients, passing instruments, taking diagnostically acceptable radiographs, fabricating and placing provisional coverage, sterilizing instruments, and disinfecting the treatment rooms.

 This unit of our course will give you the knowledge and information you need to know about the roles of dentists, registered dental hygienists, dental assistants, and dental laboratory technicians.
 We’ll also be giving you an overview of the major areas of the dental office and equipment.

 Get ready to learn about dental specialties, the names of the teeth, and which teeth are primary and permanent.
 We’ll also be looking at the surface of teeth as well as learning the basics of healthy teeth and tissue.

 sterilizing, Disinfecting, and caring for the Treatment Room